 Citizen Cope has been pursuing his laid-back brand of hip-hop-inflected rock for over a decade now.
 He began his music career as a DJ for Washington rap collective Basehead, and his R 'n' B inclinations have stayed with him throughout his solo work, creating a beat-driven sound that was way ahead of its time.
 Citizen Cope has been pursuing his laid-back brand of hip-hop-inflected rock for over a decade now.
-This year he's back on the road in support of his new record Heroin and Helicopters.
-His first in seven years, he'll be joined by his full band as he delves into his thoughts on religion, politics, and society as teased in lead single 'Justice'.
+This year he's back on the road in support of his 2019 record Heroin and Helicopters.
+His first in seven years, Cope will perform a stripped back and acoustic set as he delves into his thoughts on religion, politics, and society as teased in lead single "Justice".

 His seminal record, The Clarence Greenwood Recordings, was released over a decade ago but still remains his most impressive achievement, a record which blends together reggae grooves, East Coast beats and intimate lyricism into a complete whole.
 Among its highlights are "Son's Gonna Rise" which features Carlos Santana providing some sunny guitar lines, and "Bullet and a Target", which tackled gun violence and terrorism in its stream of consciousness verses.

 Almost forgot...
 The show ended near 10:40.
 The band came out for an... more

 Sound good to you?
 Share this page on social media and let your friends know about Citizen Cope at Mcmenamins Crystal Ballroom.

 I want email news and updates for events in my area!
 Read how we protect your data.